Leave Frequently Asked Questions

 There are two forms that you need to complete.
 The first is the Sonoma State University Request for Leave of Absence Form and the Medical Certification for Employees Form.
 In the case of adoption, a letter from the Adoption Agency will take the place of the Medical Certification form.
 Paternity leaves do not require certification.

 These forms should be completed and returned to Payroll and Benefits Office for processing as soon as you know you need to take time off, and a minimum of 30 days in advance.
-You should also arrange a meeting with Heather Cain, Payroll & Benefits at (707) 664-2983, in order to go over the leave process.
+You should also arrange a meeting with Heather Cain, Payroll and Benefits Manager, at (707) 664-2983, in order to go over the leave process.

 Sick time use is determined by the collective bargaining agreement covering your employment.
 Generally, sick leave is only available during the disability portion of maternity leave, and is not appropriate for paternity or adoption leaves.
 The disability portion is considered the time pre-partum that the physician has determined you can no longer work for medical reasons, and concludes six to eight weeks postpartum.